wuys13/REVISE/README.md

 ```

 Provide one spatial-transcriptomics H5AD and one matched single-cell reference.
-The installed command is `revise-reconstruct`.
-First validate the resolved
+The installed command is `revise-reconstruct`:
-inputs without running reconstruction:

 ```bash
 revise-reconstruct \